JustMLC4real/wut/README.md

 If you'd like to investigate the raw format of the above image: [raw image](samples/make/camtest/selfie-mario.nv12)

-**NOTE**: cemu does not support a webcam.
-(I just copied a raw image into its SD folder.)
+**NOTE**: Cemu does not support a webcam.
+(I just copied a raw image from my Wii U into Cemu's SD folder.)

 ### Compile
 Get latest devkitpro.

 ```
-cd samples/make/camtest
+$ cd samples/make/camtest
-make
+$ make
 ```

 # Credits